Pat Smear: Nirvana reunions

 During the Foo Fighters' Friday night performance at Bumbershoot Festival on August 29, 1997, Nirvana bassist Krist Novoselic joined his former bandmates Dave Grohl and Pat Smear on stage for the Foo's encore to salute the late Kurt Cobain.
 Grohl took his position on drums, Novoselic played bass, and Smear accompanied on guitar.
 A spotlight encompassed the microphone stand to honor Cobain, who died by suicide on April 5, 1994.
 They performed a cover of Prince's "Purple Rain", after which a roadie for the Foo Fighters joined them on stage and sang a version of Led Zeppelin's "Communication Breakdown".

 On December 22, 2010, the remaining members of Nirvana played together during a Foo Fighters show at Paladino's in Tarzana, California, which was recorded for a documentary.

 On December 12, 2012, Smear, Novoselic and Grohl reunited again for a televised Live Aid Hurricane Sandy benefit.
 This time, they were fronted by Paul McCartney.
 They performed "Cut Me Some Slack", the first track from the film soundtrack for Sound City.

 On December 15, 2012, they performed "Cut Me Some Slack" on Saturday Night Live, once again fronted by McCartney.

 On July 19, 2013, Smear, Novoselic and Grohl reunited on-stage, again with Paul McCartney, during both the first and second encores of McCartney's "Out There" tour stop at Safeco Field, Seattle.
 They performed "Cut Me Some Slack", as well as numerous Beatles' songs.

 On April 11, 2014, Nirvana was inducted into the Rock and Roll Hall of Fame.
 Though Smear was not inducted, he joined Dave Grohl and Krist Novoselic on stage for performances of Nirvana songs along with Joan Jett, Lorde, St. Vincent and Kim Gordon.

 The surviving Nirvana members reunited yet again with Joan Jett, Deer Tick's John McCauley, as well as The Distillers' Brody Dalle for a six-song encore set to close out Cal Jam 18 on Saturday, October 6, 2018, at Glen Helen Amphitheater in San Bernardino, California.

 Gear

 Smear is closely associated with Hagström guitars, after buying one toward the end of his time in the Germs and using them as his preferred model for many years.
 He collaborated on designing a signature guitar with the company.
 Smear now primarily uses Gibson guitars.
 He can be seen with classic models such as a White SG Custom or a Les Paul but mostly custom shop variations on the rare Johnny A model.
 Smear also uses a Gibson Barney Kessel model guitar while playing with the Foo Fighters.

-For the MTV Unplugged in New York performance, Smear used a Harmony Buck Owens model acoustic guitar, which belonged to Krist Novoselic.
+For the MTV Unplugged in New York performance, Smear used a Harmony Buck Owens American model acoustic guitar, which belonged to Krist Novoselic.